 When determining the geographic locations where Moreno Valley will allocate their investments, the city staff consider if the activity or program will physically be located within an already designated CDBG Target Area, and in line with whether the program will directly benefit the low-to-moderate income population in that area.
-Poverty levels act as a measure of need for an area, providing staff with insight into the state of the population within that area and helps guide City representatives to fund services accordingly.
-City representative also take public demand into account, recommendations from other city departments (such as Capital Activities, or the Police Department), reports from CDBG subrecipients which track referrals and measure trends in service levels, recommendations of other local entities like the County partners (the Continuum of Care, Department of Social Services, local Housing Authority, Economic Development Agency) and local non-profits.
+Poverty levels act as a measure of need for an area, providing staff with insight into the state of the population within that area and help guide City representatives to fund services accordingly.
+City representatives also take public demand into account, recommendations from other city departments (such as Public Works or other departments), reports from CDBG subrecipients which track referrals and measure trends in service levels, recommendations of other local entities like the County partners (the Continuum of Care, Department of Social Services, local Housing Authority, Economic Development Agency) and local non-profits.